SixArm/sixarm_sencha_demo_layout_border/README.md

 # SixArm.com » Sencha » Demo » Layout » Border

-Author:: Joel Parker Henderson, joel@joelparkerhenderson.com Copyright:: Copyright (c) 2011 Joel Parker Henderson License:: See LICENSE.txt file
+  * Author: Joel Parker Henderson, joel@joelparkerhenderson.com
+  * Copyright: Copyright (c) 2011 Joel Parker Henderson
+  * License: See LICENSE.txt file

 Sencha demo to show the layout manager "border" style, which is a layout that has five areas within it: